infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/Untitled.md

 - Kumari (Aleo Vera) Kumari (Aloe) is a garden plant.
   - In wounds, we can appear aloe in place of a medicated dressing.
   - Clean the wound with water.
 Apply the aloe slice on it and tie up with a clean cloth bandage.
   - Kumari is used in several Ayurvedic preparations.
-It is useful for liver disorders and women&#39;s illnesses like pain in the periods.
+It is useful for liver disorders and women's illnesses like pain in the periods.
 - Adusa is small shrub grown for fencing.
 It is good remedy for coughs.
 Use fresh juice or decoction of leaves.
 It is useful for bleeding disorders eg Blood in cough, blood in stools, urine etc. Take 50-60 gms of adusa leaves and wash them clean.
 Slow boil the leaves in one liter of water for half an hour.
 About one fourth water should be left.
 This is adusa Kawatha for coughs.Cool and filter it.
 Give 20 ml once, 2-3 times a day for three days.
 One can add sugar or honey as per requirement.
 - Kuda (Holerrhena antidysenterica) This is a forest tree with typical fruits.The bark or cover of the tree-stem is used for medicine.
 This is a good medicine for loose motions and dysentery.
 - Haldi (turmeric) is a powder of a root.
 Haldi also has great wound healing properties.
 People use haldi with oil for cuts and abrasions.
 The practice is to apply it with milk and chana dal flour (besan) at the time of bath, as UBTAN to improve complexion.